 The information below is an opinion piece and should not be construed as legal advice.
-Please contact an attorney for a full legal opinion.
+Please contact an Security Tokens Attorney for a full legal opinion.
 The information is based exclusively on USA regulations.

 STOs Conducted Under Exemptions:

 With careful review STOs can be structured under one of the following exemptions from registration offered by the US Securities Act.

 - Regulation A+